LLLLLrf/Web-Develop-Assignment/README.md

     return data;
 }
 ```
-For the second challenge, I created a javascript file [SideCard.js](src/javascript/SideCard.js "navigation sidebar").
-I included all the HTML code for the navigation sidebar in this file and inserted it into every HTML file that imported this JS file by using the following JS code.
+For the second challenge, I included all the HTML code for the navigation sidebar in [SideCard.html](src/html/SideCard.html "sidebar html"), then I read it in [SideCard.js](src/javascript/SideCard.js "navigation sidebar") and then inserted it into every HTML file that imported this JS file by using the following JS code.
 Therefore, all that is required to display the navigation sidebar in every HTML file is to import this JS file and include a **div** element with the **id="side-card-box"** in each HTML file where the sidebar is needed.

 ```javascript
 window.onload = function(){